Detecting Planted Partition in Sparse Multi-Layer Networks: Proof of Theorem

 \section{Proof of Theorem~\ref{thm:weak_recovery_threshold}}

-Weak recovery above the threshold follows via a proposed estimator defined using self avoiding walks in Section~\ref{subsec: weak_recovery}: it only remains to prove Lemma~\ref{lem:psd}, which is done in the next section.
+Weak recovery above the threshold follows via a proposed estimator defined using self-avoiding walks in Section~\ref{subsec: weak_recovery}: it only remains to prove Lemma~\ref{lem:psd}, which is done in the next section.
 In this section, we prove the impossibility of reconstruction under the threshold.
 We start with a proposition.

 \begin{prop} Let $\sum_i \lambda_i + \mu^2/\gamma < 1$.
 Then, for any fixed $r$ with $1 \leq r \leq n$ and any $(\sigma_1, \dots, \sigma_r), (\tau_1, \dots, \tau_r) \in \{\pm 1\}^r$, we have